Native request

 Native request component also works like a Request, but these components are set up differently.

-Unlike in Request, in Native request, the user selects Method and fill in Request body — for methods that send POST, for GET — an empty {} object must be written in the field for the request body.
+When using the GET request in the Native request, an empty {} object must be entered in the field for the request body.

 The remaining settings will be added by default, they will not be visible in the component.